heroinamagazine/hello-world/README.md

 # hello-world
-Replace Android OS with chrome OS on the Nexus 5x
+Replace Android OS with Chrome OS on the Nexus 5x